PaulskPt/MQTT_UnoR4W_and_Presto/README.md

    See: [Mqtt Presto](https://imgur.com/a/xOUvd57)
 3. Both devices will connect to the Wi-Fi access point of your choice.
 For the Presto device, if needed, see the guide [EzWiFi](https://github.com/pimoroni/presto/blob/main/docs/wifi.md)
 4. Both devices will connect to the specified MQTT broker.
 The Uno R4 WiFi as publisher.
 The Presto as subscriber to the defined topic.
-5. Incoming messages will be displayed on the screen for 20 seconds each.
+5. Incoming messages will be displayed on the screen of the Presto for 20 seconds each.
-   In the current state of this micropython sketch, running on the Presto, the following will be displayed:
+   In the current state of this micropython sketch, running on the Presto, the following information will be displayed:
    ```
    MQTT pub : UnoR4W
    14:18:16   msgID = 47